notneelpatel.tech

 Here in Lies the Problem

-iPad kids and internet addicts are also exposed to a lot of content.
-Hundreds of thousands of videos are uploaded to YouTube every day, there is no way a human or even any automated moderation can catch all the bad actors.
+One thing that is unique to this newer generation is the lack of traditional media influencing children's lives.
+These days, YouTubers and other content creators are what kids are consuming.
+Due to the video media becoming democratized, a problem arose: content moderation.
+Hundreds of thousands of videos are uploaded to YouTube every day, there is no way a human or even any form of automated moderation can catch all the bad actors.
 As a result, videos not safe for kids (or really anyone for that matter) have infiltrated YouTube Kids.
 The same can apply to Roblox, where once again, not all items/maps/users can be moderated by a human, and bad actors take advantage of that.

 My problem doesn't just lie in the fact that kids are consuming questionably bad content, but also in the fact that their imagination and creativity are at risk as well.
 Remember Idiot Box, that one episode of Spongebob about imagination?
 If you don't, the basic idea is that while Squidward had access to a brand new TV and all the things in the world, he was curious and jealous of Spongebob and Patrick's ability to keep themselves entertained using their imagination while inside a cardboard box.
 Of course, we want our kids to be like Spongebob and Patrick, but when there's a nice shiny rectangle that can display anything you want, who cares about a measly cardboard box?
 Remember that unlike TVs, iPads are supercomputers and have so many capabilities, and yet the vast majority of people using iPads (and smartphones and laptops) are just using them to watch slop.
 I worry that kids will have a hard time being alone with their thoughts or just imagining things if they are too reliant on their iPads.